-UVA has been treating lung cancer for a long time.
+We've been treating lung cancer for a long time.
 Our treatment options include innovations that take out tumors as easily as possible.
 And we have supportive teams to stay by your side through the journey.

 If you have lung cancer, we're here to help you find a way forward.

-Lung Cancer Treatment at UVA
+Lung Cancer Treatment at UVA Health

 - TomoTherapy - safe and painless, this best-in-class radiation avoids healthy tissue